dirkgietelink/GildedRose-Refactoring-Kata/_Java/RefactoringExplanation.md

 ### Assumptions

 * Aged Brie is not decreasing in quality, once the due date has passed (this is a bit ambiguous from the requirements).
+* Sulfuras sellIn value is set to maximum int value after the first update, because the spec states that it never has to be sold.

 * Aged Brie is matched ignoring case sensitivity.
 * Aged Brie is matched ignoring leading or trailing spaces.
 * Aged Brie is also matched if the Item name contains other words.